 But it’s not just schools.
 Our colleagues in the Institute of Technology sector in Ireland have contractual rights to summer holidays stretching over two months and more.
 And so, because there is no contractual position we could cite when having annoying conversations like mine yesterday, absolutely nobody believes that the position in universities is different.
 And yet, it is – emphatically.
 Over the summer my staff in DCU are expected to work on their research, organise or attend or speak at conferences, prepare the next year’s syllabus, supervise research students, teach on postgraduate programmes running over the summer, and do countless other things that they will need to get done in order to progress their careers.
 But the world outside believes they are all sitting by some swimming pool in Tenerife or perfecting their golf.
 And because we have been so unconvincing, those who comment on academic performance and sometimes take decisions on pay and other matters often conclude that university academics work less and less hard than those employed by institutes of technology.

 This is another one of those cases where we have to gather and publish reliable data that can be used to rebut such comments, because if we don’t we will continue to be treated as work-shy.
 But we must also face up to the fact that the terms of employment in education more generally as regards summer vacations are no longer really acceptable and will have to be re-thought.
-The time is right for reform.Explore posts in the same categories: education, higher education, university comment below, or link to this permanent URL from your own site.
+The time is right for reform.education, higher education, university comment below, or link to this permanent URL from your own site.